-The time required to complete the program will vary with the individual candidate; however, a minimum of two years is normally required.
+The time required to complete the program will vary with the individual candidate; however, a maximum of two years is normally permitted.

-Normally, students are admitted into the PhD program after completing a bachelor's or a master's degree program.
-Requirements for the PhD include (a) course work, (b) an oral candidacy exam, (c) a written thesis proposal, and (d) thesis research.
+Normally, students are admitted into the PhD program after completing a master's degree program.
+Requirements for the PhD for such students include: (a) an oral exam, (b) a written thesis proposal, and (c) thesis research.
 All students must present their research at least once every two years at a conference.